MaxVRAM/server-dev/ha-mqtt-1wire/README.md

 ### Limitations

 This code should work fine verbatim while using most standard 1-Wire devices connected to a Raspberry Pi.
 However, the python script doesn't descriminate between device IDs at all.
-The script would need to be adjusted if more than one sensor was hooked up to the Pi.
+You'd need to do some extra coding in the Python script if you had more than one sensor connected to the Pi.

 <br>